FULL REVIEW 6-04-2023

 If you have anything to add or correct please let me know!

--game-demo - I provide a link to the demo, but you really should try to the full game.
-See my 'Files Help Document' for the EAW Game DEMO information and description before downloading.
+The EAW demo or Trial versions are avalable, but you really should try to the full game.
+See my 'Files Help Document' for the EAW Game DEMO and Trial information and description before downloading.

 [ GOTO THE MAIN EAWHS PAGE ]